 Learn about Hawaii's weather: Temperature and Climate Zones, its Rainfall and Storms, Water and Surf Conditions and Hawaii's Mountains and Volcanos.

 Hawaii's two official languages are Hawaiian and English.
-The melodious Hawaiian language is a Polynesian dialect.
+The Hawaiian language is a Polynesian dialect.
 There are only 13 letters in the Hawaiian alphabet: A, E, H, I K, L, M, N, O, P, U, W and the 'okina (').
 The okina is a glottal stop like the sound between the ohs in "oh-oh" and is considered a consonant.
-In order to clarify pronunciation, you will often see the glottal stop ( ' ) or 'okina and macron used on words such as Hawai'i.
+In order to assist with proper pronunciation and meaning, the 'okina and kahako/macron are a part of the modern Hawaiian language orthography.

 Hawaii is the most isolated population center on the face of the earth.
 Hawaii is 2,390 miles from California, 3,850 miles from Japan, 4,900 miles from China and 5,280 miles from the Philippines.